From the 1st October 2018, the rules around HMO licensing have changed.

 Burnley Council’s Selective Licensing Scheme

 The Council currently operates a Selective Licensing scheme in a number of areas within the Borough.
 If you rent out a non-licensable HMO please check with the Council’s Selective Licensing Team as you may need to apply for a selective licence.
+For more information click on the following link.

 Article 4 Direction and Additional HMO licensing